UK - Ljubljana - Ptuj

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport and a direct, scheduled easyJet flight to Ljubljana.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Ljubljana.
 On arrival we drive through beautiful scenes as we travel to Ptuj in Slovenia’s eastern province of Styria and the Grand Hotel Primus (4T).
 Enjoy a welcome drink with time to relax before dinner this evening.

 Ptuj is the oldest documented settlement in Slovenia, and equals the country’s capital for historical importance.
 This morning we take an included sightseeing tour of its beautiful historical core; a compact medieval quarter of monasteries, towers and the 5m-tall Orpheus Monument, a Roman tombstone which became the centre of public punishment in the Middle Ages.
 Our tour includes Castle Hill, where a collection of red-roofed houses were assembled in the 14th-18th centuries on the remains of a Roman temple, to create the majestic Ptuj Castle.
 As you enter the courtyard you will see the red marble tombstone of Frederick IX, the last lord of Ptuj.
 The afternoon is at leisure; or you may choose an optional excursion to explore the surrounding wine region, taking in the idyllic countryside and one of the local cellars.